István Kecskés

-István Kecskés is a Distinguished Professor of the State University of New York, USA.
-He teaches graduate courses in pragmatics, second language acquisition and bilingualism at SUNY, Albany.
-He is the President of the American Pragmatics Association (AMPRA) and the CASLAR (Chinese as a Second Language Research) Association.
-He is the founder and co-director of the Barcelona Summer School on Bi- and Multilingualism (until 2016), and the founder and co-director of Sorbonne, Paris – SUNY, Albany Graduate Student Symposium (present).
+István Kecskés (20 September 1947 – 24 February 2025) was a Hungarian-born American linguist and academic who worked at the State University of New York, USA.
+He taught graduate courses in pragmatics, second language acquisition and bilingualism at SUNY, Albany.
+He was the President of the American Pragmatics Association (AMPRA) and the CASLAR (Chinese as a Second Language Research) Association.
+He was the founder and co-director of the Barcelona Summer School on Bi- and Multilingualism (until 2016), and the founder and co-director of Sorbonne, Paris – SUNY, Albany Graduate Student Symposium.

-Education and awards
+Background

-István Kecskés was born on September 20, 1947, in Miskolc, Hungary.
+István Kecskés was born in Miskolc, Hungary on 20 September 1947.
 He got his PhD in comparative linguistics from Kossuth University (now Debrecen University), Debrecen, Hungary in 1977 and an academic degree from the Hungarian Academy of Sciences in 1986.
-Since 1989 he has been living and working in the US.